rackerlabs/docs-developer-blog/_posts/2018-04-13-Unlocking-new-capabilities-with-Syntribos-0.5.1.md

 - Make Syntribos more CI/CD friendly.

-- Exploring ways to integrate Syntribos into gate jobs and build pipelines.
+- Explore ways to integrate Syntribos into gate jobs and build pipelines.

 - Work on improvements to the test cases themselves, as well as to the documentation so that Syntribos is more accurate and user-friendly.